micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 2.md

-But the spiritual man tries all things [he [^g]examines, investigates, inquires into, questions, and discerns all things], yet is himself to be put on trial and judged by no one [he can read the meaning of everything, but no one can properly discern _or_ appraise _or_ get an insight into him].
+But the spiritual man tries all things [he examines, investigates, inquires into, questions, and discerns all things], yet is himself to be put on trial and judged by no one [he can read the meaning of everything, but no one can properly discern _or_ appraise _or_ get an insight into him].